FTWinston/react-router-use-breadcrumbs/README.md

 This hook returns an array of the currently active breadcrumbs.
 Its elements can have 3 fields:
 - `to` (Path): A [history][6] Path object, with `pathname` and optional `search` and `hash` string fields.
 - `title` (string|component): Text or component to display for this breadcrumb.
-- `data` (unknown|undefined): Optional extra data that you wish to associate with this breadcrumb.
+- `data` (any): Optional extra data that you wish to associate with this breadcrumb.

 The `title` and `data` values are what was passed into the breadcrumb's corresponding `useBreadcrumb` call.
-The `to` value is calculated automatically.
+The `to` value is calculated automatically, and can be passed directly to the `to` prop of a `<NavLink>` component.

-Typical usage is to render a `<NavLink>` component for each element of the returned array.
-Most scenarios won't use the `data` field.

 [1]: https://facebook.github.io/react
 [2]: https://github.com/rackt/react-router